 Jeffrey Byers (Jerry & Lori's nephew) – Is in the Marines & is being deployed to Iran.

-We pray for God’s protection, guidance, and peace, for those away from home or in need,
+We pray for God’s protection, guidance, and peace, for those away from home or in need, as well as comfort and strength for their families during this trying time.

 Lord, in Your mercy, hear our prayers.